Digital-Naturalism-Laboratories/Mothbox/docs/docs/building/external_parts/case_print.md

 * Front Lid - PETG or ASA
 * Front Gasket - TPU (Optional seal for wet climates)
 * Back Gasket - TPU (Optional seal for wet climates)
-* Bottom Plugs - TPU (Optional, if you aren't using DC Barrel Sockets)
+* Bottom Plugs - TPU (Optional, if you aren't using DC Barrel Sockets to fill all the holes)

 These parts are usually laser cut
 * Arms (These are usually laser cut for more viewability of the insects)